FTarfasse/quick-perf-wiki/Core-annotations.md

 ## @DisplayAppliedAnnotations
 Display applied QuickPerf annotations in console.<br><br>
 An annotation can have three [scopes](https://github.com/quick-perf/doc/wiki/QuickPerf#Use-QuickPerf-annotations) (*gobal*, *test class*, *test method*).
-This annotation is useful to see which are the annotations applied on a test method.
+This annotation is useful to see which annotations are applied on a test method.

 ### Example
 In console: